vzvlad/file-controllable-elm327-emulator/README.md

 More PIDs are on a dedicated [Wikipedia page.](https://en.wikipedia.org/wiki/OBD-II_PIDs)

-**Provide mock values for DTCs**
+#### 2. Provide mock values for DTCs

 When `dtc.txt` is not empty, emulator will respond to "Read DTC" request with an error C0300.
 Don't block `dtc.txt`, because on "Clear DTC" request it will be flushed.

-**Turn engine on or off**
+#### 3. Turn engine on or off

 When `engineoff.txt` is not empty, emulator will behave as if engine is turned off.

 # Troubleshooting
-Look in `elm.log`, it might contain polite error message, explaining, how to fix it.
+Look in `elm.log`, it might contain polite error messages, explaining, how to fix them.
 If log doesn't help, contact author via email: zahrevskiy@gmail.com